| Properties | Methods |

 trace(child1.getPrefixForNamespace("http://www.example.com/other")); // output: null

-XMLNode.getNamespaceForPrefix(), XMLNode.namespaceURI
+| XMLNode.getNamespaceForPrefix(), XMLNode.namespaceURI |

 public hasChildNodes() : Boolean

-Player version: Flash Player 5
+| Player version: | Flash Player 5 |

-Booleantrue if the specified XMLNode has one or more child nodes; otherwise false.
+true if the specified XMLNode has one or more child nodes; otherwise false.

-var my_xml:XML = new XML("hankrudolph");
+var my_xml:XML = new XML("hank rudolph ");

 if (my_xml.firstChild.hasChildNodes()) {